 As these types of loans are purely for personal expenses, this is comparatively costly than Home and Vehicle Loan.
-From Financial Planning point of view, this loan comes under the bad and avoidable category.
+From the Financial Planning point of view, this loan comes under the bad and avoidable category.
 (Read: 20 Money Mistakes to avoid)

-The Reason for that is – one, it doesn’t help in the creation of any Asset which has a Resale value and second, its effect on your Finances can be significant, due to the high-interest costs.
-This loan comes with a rate of Interest in the range of 15%-18% p.a.
+The reason for that is –, it doesn’t help in the creation of any Asset which has a Resale value, and second, its effect on your Finances can be significant, due to the high-interest costs.
 This loan doesn’t provide any tax benefits.
 (Read: Are loans available to people having no Credit history?)

-This is the Worst type of loan.
-Credit cards are generally called as Easy Money and this easy money, in turn, proves so costly, if not used judiciously.
-This loan is the costliest among lot.
+This is the worst type of loan.
+Credit cards are generally called an Easy Money and this easy money, in turn, proves so costly, if not used judiciously.
+This loan is the costliest among the lot.

 Those who want to play with the credit period and minimum outstanding must note that this is a sure way of falling into a debt trap.
 If not serviced on time, this loan can make a big hole in your pocket.